Santa Ana

 Housing

 Santa Ana is often more accessible than many coastal and master-planned OC markets, but it is highly block-specific.
 You are often buying older homes in urban neighborhoods, and condition can vary widely.
 Property values and rents have moved as the city's reputation and downtown investment have changed, so current pricing, rental data, and property condition need to be verified with a licensed agent for any specific budget.
+The OC Streetcar corridor along Fourth Street is a piece of that calculus for downtown-adjacent inventory; ask your agent how the line is affecting recent comps in the immediate corridor.

 The Tradeoffs